Haosam/GPS-speed-tracker/README.md

 # For those with a full code modules, follow this.

 ## One.
 Step 1
-Copy files to a new folder named React_Project
+-Copy files to a new folder named React_Project
-Enter command prompt as ADMINISTRATOR paste this code to install react native onto your operating system ->> npm install -g create-react-native-app
+-Enter command prompt as ADMINISTRATOR
+-paste this code to install react native onto your operating system ->> npm install -g create-react-native-app
-Follow this [documentation](https://facebook.github.io/react-native/docs/getting-started.html) under the link [BUILDING PROJECTS UNDER NATIVE CODE]
+-Follow this [documentation](https://facebook.github.io/react-native/docs/getting-started.html) under the link [BUILDING PROJECTS UNDER NATIVE CODE]

 ## Two.
 Step 2
 cd to project folder where your files are (android, ios, node_modules, etc... files)